AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 ## The Story So Far {#story-so-far}

-In the previous parts of the journey, you've went through [getting familiar with the changes in AEM as a Cloud Service](/help/journey-migration/getting-started.md), as well as determining if your deployment is ready to be moved to the cloud with the [readiness phase](/help/journey-migration/readiness.md).
+In the previous parts of the journey, you have gone through [getting familiar with the changes in AEM as a Cloud Service](/help/journey-migration/getting-started.md), and determined if your deployment is ready to be moved to the cloud with the [readiness phase](/help/journey-migration/readiness.md).

 This article continues on with advice on how to use Adobe provided tools to make sure that your code and content are ready to be moved to the cloud.